Festivals in Lahore: Lahore Literary Festival

+The Lahore Literary Festival (LLF) is an annual three-day literature festival run by the Alhamra Arts Council since 2013.
+The festival has been described in the literary world as hosting "some of the most exciting voices in South Asian literature, journalism, and public life."
+Events include discussion on Pakistani literature, talks on history, literature, translation, law, heritage, and culture by national and international authors, food stalls, and book markets.

 Women's Excellence Awards

 This event is a celebration of women who are geniuses, leaders, inspiring, & have overcome the most extreme adversity – The event aims to recognize the achievements of Top Women Inspiring the youth through their Achievements.

 The First Ever Women's Excellence Awards are Organized by Youth Revolution Clan and Kinnaird College for Women.